Chapter 20:

 She took one last look at the pods insides as she felt the connection kick in.
 A brief sense of vertigo washed over her, and the world went black.

-She took a few minutes to tweak the settings to what she'd originally wanted to make, although this time with a few alterations.
-Once she'd filled out the description of the antique shop and its surroundings, she started the simulation.
+It took a few minutes to tweak the settings to what she'd originally wanted to make, but otherwise it was quick.
+Once she'd finished, she started the simulation before any doubts could pop up.

-She closed her eyes and held her breath as everything around her shifted.
+She closed her eyes and held her breath.

 It was Portland.
 Her hometown.
-She could hear the sounds of cars in the distance and smell the familiar scents of the city.
-A gentle breeze ruffled her hair.
+The sounds of cars rumbled in the distance, and the familiar scents of the city drifted with the breeze that ruffled her hair.

-Her description of the scenario had been a bit vague, but the AI had extrapolated things extremely well.
-Honestly, if she didn't know better, she'd thought that she'd simply been teleported to the real world.
+It was honestly impressive.
+The description she'd inputted into the scenario had been general, but the AI extrapolated things extremely well.
+If she didn't know better, this could've felt like she'd been teleported to the real Portland.

-She stood in front of the antique shop, an unassuming little building nestled between two other storefronts.
+In front of her was the antique shop, an unassuming little building nestled between two other storefronts.
 A sign hung above the doorway with the name 'Past Tense' painted in faded gold letters on a weathered wooden background.

 It looked just how she remembered it—quaint and intact.